any-docs/css/content/reference/properties/fill/index.md

 The **`fill`** [CSS](/en-US/docs/Web/CSS) property defines how SVG text content and the interior canvas of SVG shapes are filled or painted.
 If present, it overrides the element's {{SVGAttr("fill")}} attribute.

 The areas inside the outline of the SVG shape or text are painted.
 What is "inside" a shape may not always be clear.
 The paths defining a shape may overlap.
-The areas considered "inside" these complex shapes are clarified by the {{cssxref("fill-rule")}} property or attribute.
+The areas considered "inside" these complex shapes are clarified by the `fill-rule` property or attribute.

 If subpaths are open, `fill` closes the path before painting, as if a "closepath" command were included connecting the last point of the subpath with the first point of the subpath.
 In other words, `fill` applies to open subpaths within `path` elements (i.e., subpaths without a closepath command) and `polyline` elements.